AnhVietPham/RxAndroid-Learning/README.md

 ## Description.
 ### What is Reactive Programming.
 Reactive Programming is basiclly event-based asynchorous programming.
 It has a lot of Data Stream which excuting simultaneously and It will emmit data.
 Observers which are subscribed to Oservable and Observer will reveice data which emmiting by Observable.
-An advantage of asynchorous approach is
+An advantage of asynchorous approach is every task which will run on its own thread.
+They will excute simultaneously.
 ### What is RxJava
+It is a library that composes asynchronous events by following Observer Pattern.
+You can create asyncbronous data stream on any thread, transform the data and comsumed it by an Observer on any thread.
 ### What is RxAndroid.

-## Who this project is for.
+## Who this proje